 King Mengrai invited skilled silversmiths from neighbouring kingdoms to share their expertise with the local artisans.

-Indeed the Lanna people are skilled artisans, particularly with Silver.
-It is still used today to create exquisite jewellery, religious artifacts, and household items.
+Lanna artisans demonstrate immense skill, particularly with silver.
+They still create exquisite jewellery, religious artifacts, and household items today.
 Chiang Mai’s silver district remains a hub of traditional creativity.
-The narrow lanes are lined with shops, workshops, and galleries, each offering a glimpse into the world of silver.
-From delicate filigree jewellery to ornate temple decorations, the city’s silversmiths continue to produce stunning works of art that capture the essence of Lanna culture.
+Shops, workshops, and galleries line the narrow lanes, offering glimpses into silver production.
+From filigree jewellery to temple decorations, silversmiths produce stunning art that captures Lanna culture.

 Wat Sri Suphan, or the “Silver Temple,” is a stunning landmark in Chiang Mai.
 Unlike other temples adorned with gold leaf, this temple is primarily decorated with silver, aluminium, and nickel.
 This unconventional choice of materials gives the temple a distinctive, almost ethereal appearance.